yozhgoor/cargo-temp/README.md

 # cargo-temp

-A CLI tool for linux (actually) that allow you to create a temporary new rust project using cargo with already installed dependencies.
+A CLI tool for linux (currently) that allow you to create a temporary new rust project using cargo with already installed dependencies.

 ## Features